jacobthebanana/McGill-AI-Stereotyper/README.md

 # [Predict-a-title!](https://jacobthebanana.github.io/McGill-AI-Stereotyper/)
 Ever thought about making a movie or a TV series?
 What would be people’s response?
-Would the average rating of your movie beat the averge?
+Would the median rating of your movie beat the median?

 Provide a few details about your title and instantly obtain a break-down of your title's performance!
 Keep in mind that the prediction here is just a guess- albeit an educated one.
 Behind this prediction is the automated analysis of over **300,000 titles**.